-On March 27, 2024, ZCool was acquired by Meitu, and the Company's Preferred Shares in ZCool were exchanged for \$18.4 million of Meitu common shares, resulting in an investment carrying value increase of \$3.4 million, which is recorded in Other income, net in the Consolidated Statement of Operations.
+On March 27, 2024, ZCool was acquired by Meitu, and the Company's Preferred Shares in ZCool were exchanged for \$18.4 million of Meitu common shares, resulting in an investment carrying value increase of \$3.4 million, which is recorded in Other (expense) / income, net in the Consolidated Statement of Operations.
 Meitu's primary business is the provision of online advertising and other internet value added services in the PRC, and its common shares are publicly traded on the Main Board of The Stock Exchange of Hong Kong Limited.
-This investment will be recorded at fair value on a recurring basis, with changes in fair value being recorded in Other income, net in the Consolidated Statement of Operations.
-Its fair value level hierarchy and amount at March 31, 2024 are as follows:
+This investment is recorded at fair value on a recurring basis, with changes in fair value being recorded in Other (expense) / income, net in the Consolidated Statement of Operations.
+Its fair value level hierarchy and amount at June 30, 2024 are as follows:

+As of June 30, 20 024

 Hierarchy Level: Fair Value

-Level 1 \$ 18,755
+Level 1 \$ 1 15,130

-Other Long-Term Investment
+Other Long-Term Investments